You know that feeling of excitement when you just bought a piece of land or house, especially if you are buying such for the first time.

-- Administrative fees e.g. charting fee, endorsement fee, and Land Form 1C fee.
+- Administrative fees like charting fee, endorsement fee, and Land Form 1C fee.

 - Application letter for consent and filled Land Form 1C

-Please note that this application will be submitted to the Lagos Land Registry to get the fees to be paid for Governor’s Consent.
+This application will be submitted to the Lagos Land Registry to get the fees to pay for Governor’s Consent.
 It will also be submitted to the Surveyor General’s office for charting to ensure it’s not government land and the coordinates are appropriate.